-Exploring museums is the perfect blend of entertainment and education, and a great way to spend an hour – or all day!
-Museum admission can be expensive, but some of the best museums in Columbus offer discounted or free museum days and special events, plus there are several great museums that are free all of the time!
+Exploring museums is the perfect blend of entertainment and education, and a great way to spend some time!
+Museum admission can be expensive, but some of the best museums in Columbus offer discounted or free museum days.
+There are even several great museums that are free all of the time!

 Discounted and Free Museum Days in Columbus

 Columbus Member Advantage Program

 Members of select attractions and museums in Columbus can get a discount at Columbus Member Advantage Partners for 2019.
 Show your membership card and get a $3 discount on general admission.
 Limit four (4) discounts per visit.
 Tickets must be purchased from the admissions area of the facility you are visiting.
 Cannot be combined with other discounts or offers.

 - Columbus Museum of Art